codershubinc/Blitz-app/README.md

 1. Android Studio Iguana | 2023.2.1 or later.
 2. A connected Android device or emulator.
-3. A running instance of the corresponding BlitzApp server on your computer.
+3. A running instance of the corresponding Quazaar server on your computer.

 **Steps:**

 1. Clone the repository.
 2. Open the project in Android Studio.
-3. In `app/src/main/java/com/blitzapp/remote/MainActivity.kt`, update the `defaultUrl` with the IP address and port of your server.
+3. In `app/src/main/java/com/quazaar/remote/MainActivity.kt`, update the `defaultUrl` with the IP address and port of your server.
     ```kotlin
     val defaultUrl = "ws://YOUR_COMPUTER_IP:8765/ws"
     ```